 Sarah Palomo, Board Member

 Sarah Palomo has nearly a decade of experience in higher education.
 She has worked at universities in Pittsburgh, Philadelphia, Washington D.C., New York City, Urbana-Champaign, and Chicago.
 She has special expertise in diversity, equity, and inclusion (DEI) in higher education; and particularly in the development and implementation of innovative DEI recruitment campaigns, programs, and strategies.
 Throughout her career, she has been committed to making higher education accessible to everyone.
-She is currently an Associate Director of Admissions at The University of Chicago Booth School of Business, and she is also the Diversity Recruitment and Partnerships Strategist for the Gies School of Business at the University of Illinois at Urbana-Champaign.
+She is currently an Associate Director of Admissions at The University of Chicago Booth School of Business, and she is also the Diversity Recruitment and Partnerships Strategist for the Gies College of Business at the University of Illinois at Urbana-Champaign.
 Previously, Sarah was the Assistant Director of Diversity Recruitment at Columbia Business School, and an Assistant Director of Admissions at Cardozo Law School.

 Sarah has lived and worked in both the United Kingdom and Spain, and across the United States.
 She holds a bachelor’s degree in psychology and history from the University of Illinois Urbana-Champaign and a master’s degree in mental health counseling from the University of Pennsylvania.
 Her rich background in counseling enables her to lead with empathy.
 She thrives on connecting with and learning from others, and confidently communicates with people from diverse backgrounds.